English

 - The English A course is a specially-designed and modified curriculum for SERP and International students.

-- Writing instruction is essentially the same, although students have more guided instruction and more class time for composition.
+- Writing instruction is essentially the same, although English A students have more guided instruction and more class time for composition.
 Students may write fewer paragraphs in an essay or respond to fewer analytical questions in a unit.

 ENGLISH 3 - GRADE 11